Preschool (Casa) Program

 Schedule a tour of our Casas in Eden Prairie

-For over 20 years, we’ve served the Eden Prairie community with part-time and all day preschool as well as a multicultural environment where children can learn Spanish as a second language.
-Our Casas each include 1 Montessori instructor and 2 assistant teachers, along with 24 preschool and Kindergarten students.
+For over 20 years, we’ve served the Eden Prairie community with part-time and full-time preschool as well as a multicultural environment where children can learn Spanish as a second language.
+Our Casas each include at least 1 Montessori instructor and 2 assistant teachers, along with 24 preschool and Kindergarten students.

 Our Preschool (Casa) Program Team